Skip to main content

 Health and Safety

 Nicotine Pouches: Because pouches are used in the mouth and don't produce smoke or vapour, there's no combustion and nothing is inhaled into your lungs.
-This eliminates the respiratory risks associated with smoking entirely.
-The nicotine is absorbed through the gum tissue, meaning your lungs are never exposed to any aerosol or combustion byproducts.
+Current harm-reduction literature generally treats smoke-free nicotine formats as lower risk than smoking, but the exact comparison between pouches and vaping is still developing.
+The nicotine is absorbed through the gum tissue, meaning your lungs are never exposed to aerosol or combustion byproducts.
 Long-term studies on nicotine pouch safety are still ongoing, so we don't yet have decades of data like we do for vaping.
-However, the absence of inhalation is a significant advantage from a respiratory health perspective.
+However, the absence of inhalation is an important advantage from a respiratory-health perspective.

-Vaping: Public Health England classifies vaping as 95% less harmful than smoking (Public Health England, 2015), a widely cited figure in harm reduction research.
-Vaping eliminates combustion entirely, which removes the thousands of toxic chemicals produced by burning tobacco.
-However, vaping does involve inhaling an aerosol containing nicotine, propylene glycol, vegetable glycerine, and flavourings.
-While this aerosol is far less harmful than cigarette smoke, it's not consequence-free.
+Vaping: Vaping also eliminates combustion, which removes the thousands of toxic chemicals produced by burning tobacco.
+However, vaping still involves inhaling an aerosol — an important distinction with second-hand exposure implications (CDC (2022)) — containing nicotine, propylene glycol, vegetable glycerine, and flavourings.
+While that aerosol is generally discussed as less harmful than cigarette smoke, it is not consequence-free.
 Some users report mild respiratory irritation, and long-term effects of regular aerosol inhalation are still being studied.
-Vaping is considered safer than smoking but does involve some respiratory exposure.
+Vaping appears lower risk than smoking, but it still creates direct respiratory exposure.

 Cost Comparison